unframework/article-modular-front-end/NOTES.md

 Core Points
 -----------

-Set up a landscape/context for CSS architecture in bigger apps (not content-driven websites).
-Make concrete recommendations, plus linter link.
+Set up a landscape/context: bigger apps (not content-driven websites).

-Important that for less experienced folk it is not about deep structure behind it, just componentization 101, and just enumerate conclusion.
+Break out of framework-of-the-day inertia, and look at componentization/modularization basics.
+Then port that back to world of DOM/CSS.
+Start with the runtime model and then see what feeds into that.

+Specific intersections of topics:

+- routes (UI state orthogonal to components on page)
+- runtime DOM vs HTML-as-authoring-syntax
+- inline styles are not evil
+- virtual DOM

 Context/Setting
 ---------------